General Education Program - Lower Division First Year and Second Year Learning Community

 - Hutchins flyer Low Division and FLC

-Following the completion of the Hutchins Lower Division GE Program, students may choose to pursue a B.A. in Liberal Studies or they may choose to declare another SSU Major.
+Students in the Hutchins Lower Division GE Program may choose to pursue a B.A. in Liberal Studies or they may choose to declare another SSU major.
 Transfer students or first year students admitted to SSU with substantial GE course credit enter Hutchins at the upper division major instead of enrolling in Hutchins GE Program courses.

 First and Second Year Coursework Descriptions:

-Rather than covering just two GE areas in a year-long course like a typical FLC, Hutchins GE Program students take an FLC or SYE course that covers 3 GE areas each semester.
+Rather than covering just two GE areas in a year-long course like a typical FLC, Hutchins GE Program students take an FLC or SYE course that covers 2-3 GE areas each semester.
 Students take four courses, one each semester during their first and second years at SSU.
-These nine-unit courses integrate three GE categories per semester by taking an integrated, thematic approach focused on topical issues and classic themes.
+These courses integrate different GE areas together in a thematic approach focused on topical issues and classic questions.
 The Hutchins GE course sequence is as follows:

 First year Hutchins GE Program students also take a transition course, LIBS 103 (1 unit), fall and spring semester.
 Students who choose the writing support option on the GE A2 Directed Self-Placement survey enroll in LIBS 100 (2 units) during their first year fall semester along with taking LIBS 101.